 Supported housing is for single, homeless people with a local connection to Basingstoke and Deane who could benefit from support to sustain and manage their housing.
 People are offered accommodation on the understanding that they agree to work with the support offered by the provider.
 This is primarily through May Place House.

 May Place House is a local hostel which offers short-term accommodation to people who are homeless, single and aged 18 or over.
 Referrals are made thorough Julian House Outreach team who can be contacted on 01256 322791.
-In due course residents of May Place house may move into medium-term supported housing.
-This will usually consist of your own bedroom and shared kitchen and bathroom facilities with other residents.
-Supported housing with independent facilities is usually only offered as part of a staged move-on to those who have lived successfully within a shared environment.
-Therefore, your initial supported housing option would be to share with other tenants.
+After a short period, residents of May Place House may move into medium-term supported housing.
+This will usually consist of a bedroom and shared kitchen and bathroom facilities with other residents.
+Independent facilities is usually only offered as part of a staged move-on to those who have lived successfully within a shared environment.
+Therefore, an initial supported housing option would be to share with other tenants.

 Supported housing can offer help with any of the following:

-You can be considered for supported housing if:
+You can be considered for supported housing if you:

 And are experiencing any of the following: